Training courses & events

 Introductory courses

-• Managing digital research data - Basics, tips and tricks
+Permanently available self-study course: Managing digital research data - Basics, tips and tricks

 This course consists of online-materials for independent study that are permanently available to you.

 Scientific work processes generate extensive and heterogeneous digital data.
 How can this data be organised and managed?
 Where and how can it be securely stored, archived and published?
 Appropriate handling of data increases the efficiency and quality of research and is part of good scientific practice.
 A convincing research data management is therefore also increasingly becoming a prerequisite for the successful acquisition of third-party funding.
+This audio-accompanied, interactive presentation will provide you with an overview of the various aspects of research data management at your own pace, as well as practical tips and tricks.

 Main topics:

-Target group: Researchers and research support staff who would like to gain an introductory overview of the topic of "research data management" and have little prior knowledge.
+Target group: Researchers and research support staff who would like to gain an introductory overview of the topic of “research data management” and who have little prior knowledge.

 Advanced courses